GerritCodeReview/plugins_multi-site/DESIGN.md

 an unrecoverable crash of the replication source would result in unnoticed data loss.
 The only way to recover the data would be telling the users who pushed the commits to push them again.
 However, someone needs to manually detect the issue in the replication log and get in touch with the user.
+(XXX I don't get this)

 The [pull-replication plugin](https://gerrit.googlesource.com/plugins/pull-replication)
 supports synchronous replication and has the structure to perform also the asynchronous variant in the future.
+(XXX This is already possible, right?)

 ## History and maturity level of the multi-site plugin